microsoft/CloudAdoptionFramework/ready/AzNamingTool/INSTALLATION.md

 The Azure Naming Tool requires persistent storage for the configuration files when run as a container.
 The following processes will explain how to create this volume for your Azure App Service Container.
 All configuration JSON files will be stored in the volume to ensure the configuration is persisted.

 > **NOTE:**
-> For many of the steps, a sample process is provided, however, there are many ways to accomplish each step.
+> For many of the steps, a sample process is provided.
+However, there are many ways to accomplish each step.

-1. Scroll up to the top, left corner of this page.
+1. Scroll up to the top-left corner of this page.
 2. Click on the **CloudAdoptionFramework** link to open the root of this repository.
 3. Click the green **<>Code** button and select **Download ZIP**.
 4. Open your Downloads folder using File Explorer.